Wacom-Developer/signature-sdk-js/GETTING-STARTED.md

 `npm run preview` -> this will open a web server.
   - open a web browser with the URL: http://localhost:4173

+> **NB:** When making any changes to the code, including inserting a new license, it is necessary to run `npm run build` before running `npm run preview` again.

 ## Licensing

 A valid license is needed for using Signature SDK for JavaScript.